 Dodwell Keyt - Artist

-Dodwell is comfortable with the use of technology for his artistic creativity.
+He has experimented with several media and styles.
+He uses oils in most of his paintings, but has used media such as watercolours, pen and ink, pastels and pencils.
 Today, he produces modern artwork by integrating his artistic skills with the computer.
 The rapid advancement of technology has opened creative avenues for him that was not possible a few years ago.

 Woman washing clothes by Dodwell Keyt created on the computer screen.

 One of the many paintings depicted in the book 'Island Resplendent'; a publication to raise funds to help the orphaned kids in Sri Lanka

 In his book, ‘Reflections’, he collaborates with a friend, Natalie Russell, to bring to life her thoughts and reflections in a minimalistic style of drawings.
 By combining his talents in art and the written words of his friend, Dodwell display works that provoke a response to a philosophy of life.

 The underlying theme in all his works presents the human form, stripped bare to reveal its supple curves and glorious shapes.
 Today, he creates a harmony of the human body with the beauty and brilliant colours of nature.